PKlucha/DifferentialEvolotionCpp/README.md

 ## DifferentialEvolution.h is where the magic happens.
 ## FunctionToOpt.h is the file with object of functions to be optimalized.
-### You can add your own functions if needed by simpley inheriting the virtual class and overwriting evaluateFitness function.
+### You can add your own functions if needed by simply inheriting the virtual class and overwriting evaluateFitness function.
 ## diferential_evolution.cpp is just an exaple of usage.

 ## Comments are unfortunetly in Polish, becouse it was an assignment from university (West Pomeranian Technical University, Szczecin).